acdlite/router/README.md

 ReactDOM.render(<Component {...state.params} {...state.query} />)
 ```

 That gets you 90% of the way to parity with React Router.
-Conveniences like the `<Link>` component and transition hooks would need to be re-implemented, but are fairly straightforward.
+Conveniences like the `<Link>` component would need to be re-implemented, but are fairly straightforward.